In this article you’ll learn about the Ruby pack & unpack methods!

 How do you read a binary file like an EXE, PNG or GZIP?

-If you treat these like strings you will just see something that looks like random data…
+If you read these files like plain text, you’ll see something that looks like random data…

-…but there is a documented structure for most of these file formats & the
+There is a documented structure for many of these file formats & the

-unpack method is what you would use to read that data and convert it into something useful.
+unpack method is what you can use to read that data and convert it into something useful.

 Here is an example: